flutter/website/src/docs/get-started/web.md

 This page covers the following steps for getting started with web support:
 - Configure the `flutter` tool for web support.
+- Create a new project with web support.
-- Add web support to an existing project and/or create a new project with web support.
+- Run a new project with web support.
-- Run and build an app with web support.
+- Build an app with web support.
+- Add web support to an existing project.

 ## Requirements
 - [Install the Flutter SDK on your platform][Install Flutter].